af83/ucengine-docs/core/config.md

 ## Timeout refresh

+The `timeout_refresh` is the interval (in seconds) where the cleanup presences occurs.

+Value in seconds.

 ```erlang
 {timeout_refresh, 1}.
 ```

 ## Presence timeout

+The `presence_timeout` key allow you to customize the delay of inactivity for one user before being disconnected.

+Value in seconds.

 ```erlang
 {presence_timeout, 150}.
 ```

 ## Cache refresh

+The `cache_refresh` is used to customize the `cache_refresh_secs` of yaws.
+Ignore it if you don't serve your assets via U.C.Engine.

+A `0` value means there is no cache, and yaws will not cache any files.

+Value in seconds.

 ```erlang
 {cache_refresh, 0}.